 Whoever you buy your widget from has to do the same thing.

 U.S. importers exchange money with Chinese exporters when they buy goods.
 And Chinese imports exchange money with European exporters when they buy goods.

 All this buying and selling is accompanied by the exchange of money, which in turn changes the flow of currency into and out of a country.

 Trade balance (or balance of trade or net exports) measures the ratio of exports to imports for a given economy.

-It demonstrates the demand of that country’s good and services, and ultimately it’s currency as well.
+It demonstrates the demand for that country’s goods and services, and ultimately it’s currency as well.